aaron-c-jones/tahamonfared.github.io/_posts/2016-12-30-Classification-Part2.md

 It's not an easy task to draw this.
 So we'll stick with drawing the contour.

-I just provided functions to calculate qda posterior probabilities to see how the scaling is working in the qda function.
+I just provided functions to calculate QDA posterior probabilities to see how the scaling is working in the QDA function.

 ``` r
 ####Posterior Probabilities as calculated by qda